cta-observatory/lstmcpipe/README.rst

 Requesting a MC analysis
 ------------------------
-As a LST member, you may require a MC analysis with a specific configuation, for exemple to later analyse a specific source with tuned MC parameters.
+As a LST member, you may require a MC analysis with a specific configuation, for example to later analyse a specific source with tuned MC parameters.

 To do so, please: